Chapter 1: In the Dead of the Night

-This story can be read and liked (edited and grammar checked 😉) on the Galatea app 😊
+Now edited, this story can be read on the Fizzo reading app and Novel-Cat 😊

 I jumped up, ready to fight as the loud voice boomed in my bedroom.
 But my feet got tangled in the sheets and I face planted the floor.
 I groaned and rubbed my throbbing nose.
 Damn!
 Thank the goddess for werewolf healing otherwise I’m sure I’d be needing a nose job.